1983 Men's World Open Squash Championship

-The 1983 Canadian Club Men's World Open Squash Championship is the men's edition of the 1983 World Open, which serves as the individual world championship for squash players.
+The 1983 Canadian Club Men's World Open Squash Championship was the men's edition of the 1983 World Open, which served as the individual world championship for squash players.
 The event took place in Munich in West Germany from 1 December to 6 December 1983.
 Jahangir Khan won his third consecutive World Open title, defeating Chris Dittmar in the final.